ChristianPalmiero/DHT11-Controller/README.md

 * Marco Coletta

 ## Directory Structure
-The "sim" folder contains all the files intended for the simulation of the DHT11 Controller; the "syn" folder contains the synthesizable version of the previously mentioned files.
+The "sim" folder contains all the files intended for the simulation of the DHT11 Controller; the "syn" folder contains the synthesizable version of the same files plus the synthesis scripts.

+# Standalone Version
 ## Detailed Specifications
 ### Global
 - 4 ms Communication